 12c.
 The source MN sends the Handover Cancel message toward the other signalling connections or other candidate MNs, if any, to cancel CHO for the UE.

 12d/e.
-The target MN or/and other candidate MN(s) sends the SgNB Release Request message(s) to other candidate SN(s), if configured.
+If the target MN is configured with other candidate PCell(s) associated with other candidate SN(s) than the target SN, the target MN sends the SgNB Release Request message(s) to the corresponding candidate SN(s).
+Other candidate MN(s) sends the SgNB Release Request message(s) to other candidate SN(s), if configured.
 The other candidate SN(s) acknowledges the release request.